NaderNemati/ecg-multilabel-classifier/README.md

 │                                  and the training loop │
 ├── .gitignore
-├── LICENSE
+├── label_mapping.py             # Script to convert other diagnostic codes to SNOMED CT Codes ├── LICENSE
 ├── LICENSE.txt
 ├── __init__.py
-├── create_data_split_csvs.py    # Script to perform database-wise data split or │                                  split by the cross-validatior ´Multilabel Stratified ShuffleSplit´ ├── preprocess_data_data.py      # Script for preprocessing data ├── README.md
+├── create_data_csvs.py          # Script to perform database-wise data split or split by │                                  the cross-validatior ´Multilabel Stratified ShuffleSplit´ ├── preprocess_data.py           # Script for preprocessing data ├── README.md
-├── requirements.txt             # The requirements needed to run the repository ├── test_model.py                # Script to test and evaluate a trained model ├── train_model.py               # Script to train a model
+├── requirements.txt             # The requirements needed to run the repository ├── run_model.py                # Script to test and evaluate a trained model ├── train_model.py               # Script to train a model
 └── utils.py                     # Script for yaml configuration